christophberger/start/README.md

 Status
 ------
-Pre-Alpha.
+v0.1.0-alpha.
-In fact, there is just this README right now.
+Most of this README is not implemented yet.
 I use it as a functional specification.

 Executive Summary